-Starting in the 2018-19 school year, Lynwood Elementary will begin the transition of becoming a Dual Immersion (DI) School at Lynwood beginning with all TK, K, and 1st grade students.
-2nd grade will be added in 2019-20, 3rd grade in 2020-21, etc. until 2022-23 when the entire school is a full dual immersion school.
+Lynwood Elementary began the transition of becoming a Dual Immersion (DI) School in the 2018-19 school year beginning with all TK, K, and 1st grade students.
+In the 2019-20 school year, 2nd grade will be added, 3rd grade in 2020-21, etc. until 2022-23 when the entire school is a full dual immersion school.

 The NUSD Dual Immersion Program at Lynwood will provide an enriched education, allowing each student to develop the knowledge and skills needed to become a productive and engaged member of our diverse global community.

 We will honor our students’ languages and cultures as they learn together and:

 - develop high levels of linguistic and academic proficiency in both Spanish and English

 - become culturally competent, bilingual, and bi-literate

 Staff, students, and families will hold high expectations for each member of our school community, work together to support each other, foster the development of our program, and celebrate our achievements.